TheUnknown550/VSCode-Local-Copilot/README.md

 1. **VS Code Extension**: Provides the UI and integrates with VS Code
 2. **Python Server**: Handles communication with Ollama
 3. **Ollama**: Runs the AI models locally on your machine

+**Advanced:**

+When you ask for code generation, editing, or explanation, the extension:
+1. Collects relevant code and documentation from your workspace.
+2. Combines it with your current selection or file context.
+3. Sends this rich context to the AI backend for smarter, project-aware results.

 ```
 VS Code Extension (TypeScript)